SpongePowered/SpongeDocs/source/plugin/entities/ai.rst

 Tasks
 -----

 The behavior of many entity types is similar to each other.
-For this reason was the entity AI split into multiple smaller and reusable parts called :javadoc:`AITask`\s.
+For this reason, the entity AI split into multiple smaller and reusable parts called :javadoc:`AITask`\s.
 Each of the ``AITask``\s represents a single behavior trait of an entity such as :javadoc:`AITaskTypes#WATCH_CLOSEST {WATCH_CLOSEST}`, which makes the entity look at the nearest matching entity, or :javadoc:`AITask#AVOID_ENTITY {AVOID_ENTITY}`, which makes the entity flee from certain matching entities.